Juan A. Arteaga

 Non-Antitrust Litigation and Investigations

-• Macquarie Capital and various affiliates in securing dismissal of action alleging various fraud, alter ego, and tortious interference claims arising out of asset purchase transaction
+• Macquarie Capital and multiple affiliates in securing dismissal of action alleging various fraud, alter ego, and tortious interference claims arising out of asset purchase transaction.

-• Special Committee of the board of a global investment bank in internal investigation related to multi-billion write-down of proprietary investments
+• Special Committee and Audit Committee of the board of global investment banks in various internal investigations related to multi-billion write-down of proprietary investments and sale of certain securities products.*

 Recognition